DNACHUNKER: Learnable Tokenization for DNA Language Models: Introduction

 Inspired by the success of large language models \citep[LLMs;][]{team2023gemini}, several recent works have begun investigating DNA language models~\citep{ji2021dnabert, sanabria2024dna, dalla2025nucleotide}, moving beyond traditional rule-based methods to learn the ``grammar'' and ``semantics'' of DNA.
 In particular, the presence of long-range interactions between nucleotides and functional elements such as promoters and enhancers that act as ``words'' in the genomic language highlights the need for a tokenization strategy that can group DNA sequences into meaningful tokens.

 Genomic sequences pose unique challenges for tokenization that differ from natural language, primarily due to the absence of a natural ``word'' unit.
-Prior works have largely adopted one of three approaches: single nucleotides~\citep{dalla2025nucleotide, schiff2024caduceus}, fixed-size k-mers~\citep{poli2023hyena, ji2021dnabert}, or Byte-Pair Encoding (BPE)~\citep{zhou2024dnabert}.
+Prior works have largely adopted one of three approaches: single nucleotides~\citep{dalla2025nucleotide, schiff2024caduceus}, fixed-size k-mers~\citep{poli2023hyena, ji2021dnabert}, or Byte-Pair Encoding~\citep[BPE;][]{zhou2024dnabert,sanabria2024dna}.
 The single nucleotide approach, while simple, results in excessively long sequences that make it computationally expensive and difficult to model long-range interactions~\citep{dalla2025nucleotide}.

 To circumvent this length issue, fixed-size k-mers and BPE have been explored, but these methods are inherently fixed and struggle to adapt to the biological context of DNA.
-K-mer tokenization is highly sensitive to small shifts, where a single insertion, deletion, or mutation can completely alter the tokenized output, even if the biological function remains unchanged~\citep{dalla2025nucleotide}.
-Next, frequency-driven schemes like BPE fail to capture the functional importance of substrings, since the most frequent substrings are typically simple non-functional repetitive elements.
+As demonstrated in \cref{subfig:vs_kmer}, k-mer tokenization is highly sensitive to small shifts, where a single insertion, deletion, or mutation can completely alter the tokenized output, even if the biological function remains unchanged~\citep{dalla2025nucleotide}.
+Next, frequency-driven schemes like BPE fail to capture the functional importance of substrings, since the most frequent substrings are typically simple non-functional repetitive elements. \Cref{subfig:motif_chunk_summary} visualizes this effect: \emph{both} k-mer tokenization and BPE actively fragment known genomic motifs such as TF-binding and cis-regulatory motifs.

-To this end, we propose \modelname{}, a bidirectional masked DNA language model designed to overcome the limitations of fixed tokenization (\cref{subfig:concept}).
-Our model integrates a learnable, dynamic tokenizer that segments DNA into variable-length, context-dependent chunks, producing biologically meaningful groupings directly from sequence.
+To this end, we propose \modelname{}, a bidirectional DNA language model trained with masked language modeling, designed to overcome the limitations of fixed tokenization.
+Our model integrates a learnable, dynamic tokenizer that segments DNA into variable-length, context-dependent chunks, producing biologically meaningful groupings learned directly from genomic sequence.